vwillcox/MastoCloud/README.md

 To work with VENV on the latest Python3 I have added extra instructions below.
 New Autopost switch - post the generated wordcloud straight to your Mastodon status!
+Also the wordcloud is now better.
+More of your status are pulled in to be added in!
+Overall this is a much nicer version!

 ## Setting up your Mastodon account